bSI-InfraRoom/MVD-Infra-Test-Instructions/docs/ValidationCriteriaMaster.md

 <details><summary>Spatial Containment Table template</summary>

-> OPTION 1: Use this template if you need to check at the type level
+> OPTION 1: Use this template if you need to check at predefined type or object type level

 | **Spatial Element** | **Spatial Element Type** | **MinSize** | **MaxSize** | **Element**     | **Element Type** |
 |---------------------|--------------------------|-------------|-------------|-----------------|------------------|